Few-Shot Contrastive Adaptation for Audio Abuse Detection in Low-Resource Indic Languages: Appendix

 \subsection{Hyper-parameters and Training Details}

-All experiments use a pre-trained CLAP~\footnote{https://hf.co/laion/clap-htsat-unfused} audio encoder as the base representation model.
-Audio inputs are resampled to the target sampling rate required by the encoder and padded or truncated to a fixed maximum duration before feature extraction.
-For few-shot experiments, support sets are constructed by sampling $k$ examples per class per language from the training split, with $k \in \{0,1,5,10,25,50\}$.
-The $k{=}0$ setting corresponds to using frozen pre-trained CLAP embeddings without task-specific adaptation.
-We trained the model with 50 epochs with a 1e-4 Learning rate with \texttt{AdamW} optimizer with default warm up initialization.
-We trained the model on the Apple MPS back-end with the PyTorch metal library.
+All experiments use \texttt{laion/clap-htsat-unfused}~\footnote{https://hf.co/laion/clap-htsat-unfused} as the base CLAP encoder.
+Audio is resampled and padded/truncated to a fixed duration before feature extraction.
+Support sets use $k\in\{0,1,5,10,25,50\}$ examples per class per language ($k{=}0$: frozen embeddings, no adaptation).
+Training runs for 50 epochs, learning rate 1e-4, AdamW with default warm-up, on the Apple MPS backend (PyTorch).
+Projection-only adaptation (Section~\ref{sec:method}) uses a temperature-scaled supervised contrastive loss~\citep{khosla2020supervised}; projection+fine-tuning additionally updates the final encoder blocks with a smaller encoder learning rate.
+Downstream classification uses an SVM and a scikit-learn ANN-MLP (Section~\ref{sec:method}); the higher-macro-F1 model is reported per language, with accuracy as a tie-breaker.
+Random seeds are fixed for support-set sampling, adaptation, and classifier training throughout.

-We study two adaptation variants.
-In the \textbf{projection-only} setting, the CLAP encoder is frozen and only a lightweight projection head is trained using supervised contrastive learning.
-In the \textbf{projection+fine-tuning} setting, the projection head is trained jointly with the final audio encoder blocks.
-The projection-only setup serves as the default adaptation strategy in the main experiments, whereas projection+fine-tuning is included to test whether limited encoder adaptation yields additional gains.

-For supervised contrastive learning, we optimise a temperature-scaled supervised contrastive objective over mini-batches drawn from the support set.
-We used supervised contrastive loss~\cite{khosla2020supervised} as the loss function for projection training.
-The main experiments evaluate multiple shot sizes rather than a single low-resource condition, since performance is sensitive to both support-set size and optimisation choices.
-In general, projection-only adaptation is more stable under higher learning rates, whereas projection+fine-tuning requires a smaller encoder learning rate to avoid disrupting the pre-trained representation space.
-Empirically, projection-only adaptation proved more consistent across languages, while deeper fine-tuning yielded only modest gains for a smaller subset of languages.

-After adaptation, embeddings are extracted for all train and test samples and used as input to downstream classifiers.
-In the final experimental setup, we use two downstream models: a \textbf{Support Vector Machine (SVM)} and a \textbf{scikit-learn ANN-MLP}.
-These two models were retained because they consistently produced the strongest results across languages and transfer settings.
-The SVM provides a strong non-linear margin-based classifier for the CLAP embedding space, while the ANN-MLP offers a lightweight neural alternative that can capture non-linear structure without requiring end-to-end retraining of the audio encoder.

-Model selection is based primarily on macro-F1, with accuracy used as a tie-breaker where necessary.
-Since the strongest-performing model varies across languages and evaluation settings, the appendix tables report the best language-wise configuration rather than assuming that a single downstream classifier is uniformly optimal across the benchmark.

-Random seeds are fixed for few-shot sampling, representation adaptation, and downstream model training wherever applicable.
-Because few-shot support sets are small, results can vary with both shot size and optimisation settings.
-This is one reason why the main paper reports results across multiple shot values rather than relying on a single few-shot condition.